sajafd/RJSDemo8-Authentication-MobX/README.md

 };
 ```

-2. Add an action that checks for a token in `localstorage`:
+2. Add an action that checks for a token in `localStorage`:

 `authStore.js`